Skip to main content

 15.03.2021

-16 March 2020 is a date that will remain in many people's minds.
+16 March 2020 is a date that will remain in many people’s minds.
 The Federal Council declared an ‘extraordinary situation’ and it soon became clear that the imposed lockdown would create hardship for many people in Switzerland.
 Thanks to your help, we were able to respond rapidly.
-Here you can read more about what we have achieved over the past 12 months.
+Here you can

 Coronavirus Switzerland – an appeal with a difference